Dragon Ball Kai TV Series

 Soon after the initial airing, it was announced that Dragon Ball Kai would have both standard-definition DVD and high-definition Blu-ray releases.
 This was the first time that any Dragon Ball property would be released in a high-definition format, truly bringing Dragon Ball into the digital age.
 Although the series was being broadcast in widescreen, due to Japan’s new broadcasting standards in an effort to transition from analogue to digital broadcasting, it had been digitally remastered in its original fullscreen aspect ratio.
 All of the high-definition Blu-ray releases featured to this original fullscreen format, as opposed to the DVD releases which featured the widescreen format used for the series broadcast.

 In November 2012, it was let slip that the Majin Buu arc of the series was indeed in production, although with one slight difference — it was being produced for international distribution only.
-So far there are no current plans to broadcast this portion of the series in Japan.
+However, the April 2014 issue of V-Jump announced that “a new era of Kai” would be returning to Fuji TV in Japan on 06 April 2014 and reclaiming its original time slot from Toriko.

 Series Story Arcs